vatpac-technology/sops/docs/aerodromes/classc/Melbourne.md

 | 09A/16D    | 09 | 16  |

 !!! information
-    When utilising the 27AD/34D runway mode, heavy aircraft may require Runway 34 for departure (Due to the length of Runway 27).
-It may also be more operationally efficient to assign Runway 34 to aircraft taxiing from the southern apron.
+    When utilising the 27AD/34D runway mode, Heavy Aircraft may require Runway 34 for departure due to the shorter length of Runway 27.
+Assigning Runway 34 to aircraft from the southern apron can also improve aerodrome efficiency due to the reduced taxi distance.

 !!! note
     See [Runway Mode Formatting](#runway-mode-formatting) for details on how to format each runway mode in the ATIS.